 You might be overwhelmed by the wealth of information you have gotten about digital marketing either through word of mouth or articles you have read at various points.
 You may not have been able to trickle down the barrage of information to its benefits for your business.

-Social media attracts customers that are fans of the SME brand and is a great way to generate interest in a new brand.
+Social media attracts customers that are fans of the brand and is a great way to generate interest in a new brand.
 They give brands opportunities to have conversations with their customers.
-SMEs can get immediate feedback through social media from their customers regarding products/services which can in turn help the SME to identify what the customer wants and grow accordingly.
+SMEs can get immediate feedback through social media from their customers regarding products/services which can, in turn, help the SME to identify what the customer wants and grow accordingly.

 Digital Marketing enables brands to target their advertising to specific online users e.g. age, gender, language, interests, etc; at specified times within specific geographic location(s).
 These ads can be targeted to customers in other countries; this is especially beneficial for SMEs that aim to export their products/services to other countries.

 Through digital advertising, businesses have access to tools that enable them to segment customers according to different categories to fit the business’ purpose.
 SMEs can leverage e-commerce sites that have both local and global forefront and use intelligence data to tailor their products according to the preference of their target audience.